torchbox/django-pattern-library/docs/README.md

 └── templatetags
 ```

-- an `apps.py` file declaring the pattern library as an installable app
 - a `templates/patterns` directory with subfolders for the different levels of
   pattern, following standard atomic design naming conventions
 - a `templatetags` directory for holding template tag overrides (see below)